vt4a2h/str_utils/README.md

 auto tokens = str_utils::split_view(in, re); // ==> ["Lorem", "inpsum"]
 ```
 Suffix `_view` means the same that in the example above: the result vector contains `string_view` objects.
-If you need a vector of copies, try using a function without `_view` prefix.
+If you need a vector of copies, try using a function without `_view` suffix.

 Implemented:
 - [X] Splitting `std::basic_string<_CharT>` into substrings whenever a separator occurs